 Why Should You Consider Residential Treatment at Blue Ridge

-Without effective treatment the symptoms associated with bipolar disorder will only cause greater suffering.
+Without effective rehab the symptoms associated with bipolar disorder will only cause greater suffering.
 Individuals with bipolar disorder may watch their life may begin to unravel leaving them unsure of where to turn next.
 If you have bipolar disorder you may realize that you have begun to have problems in your social relationships and that you are slowly shutting yourself off from the world.
 You may find yourself experiencing cognitive impairments and have fleeting thoughts of suicide.
-With proper support and treatment these symptoms can be properly managed.
+With proper support and care at a dedicated bipolar disorder treatment center, these symptoms can be properly managed.

-At Blue Ridge we offer residential treatment programs that are effective at helping you learn to cope with their bipolar disorder and live a fulfilling life.
-A recovery center like ours is designed to eliminate outside stressors to allow you the time to heal and get your symptoms under control.
+At Blue Ridge in Georgia, we offer residential treatment that are effective at helping you learn to cope with their bipolar disorder and live a fulfilling life.
+A rehab center like ours is designed to eliminate outside stressors to allow you the time to heal and get your symptoms under control.

-Our recovery center is located in the foothills of the Blue Ridge Mountains, a beautiful environment where you can feel safe as you begin your healing process.
-Our holistic treatment approach ensures that you will get the most comprehensive treatment available.
+Our treatment center is located in the foothills of the Georgia Blue Ridge Mountains, a beautiful environment where you can feel safe as you begin your healing process.
+Our holistic rehab ensures that you will get the most comprehensive treatment available.
 Our empathetic and fully trained treatment team is ready to help you reclaim your life.

 Program Philosophy and Benefits